 The benefits of Restorative Yoga include:

-You don’t need any prior experience of yoga to practice Restorative Yoga, and you don’t need to be flexible, fit or strong.
+You don’t need any prior experience of yoga to practise Restorative Yoga, and you don’t need to be flexible, fit or strong.

 WHAT TO EXPECT